We are working to remove unnecessary workload for teachers, to help them concentrate on teaching and their own development.

 On 6 February 2015, we published:

-As a result of the workload challenge, Ofsted committed to clarifying the guidance that explains what inspectors do and do not expect to see when they inspect a school.
-These updates should help teachers and school leaders avoid some unnecessary tasks.
+In October 2014 Ofsted published guidance explaining what inspectors do and do not expect to see when they inspect a school.
+These clarification statements should help teachers and school leaders avoid some unnecessary tasks.
+The statements were revised and incorporated into Ofsted’s ‘School inspection handbook 2015’ (paragraph 28).

 Email us if you would like to get in touch about workload or if you want to share examples of effective practices that reduce workload in schools.